 Speaking of capital cities… Brazil has had three capital cities throughout its history.
 They are:

-1. Salvador (1549-1763): Salvador was the first capital of Brazil, chosen by the Portuguese colonial administration in 1549.
+- Salvador (1549-1763): The first capital of Brazil, located in the northeastern state of Bahia, was chosen by the Portuguese colonial administration in 1549.
 It served as the capital for over two centuries during the colonial period.
-Salvador is located in the northeastern state of Bahia.

-2. Rio de Janeiro (1763-1960): In 1763, the capital of Brazil was moved from Salvador to Rio de Janeiro.
-Rio de Janeiro remained the capital through various historical periods, including the time of the Portuguese Empire, the Brazilian Empire, and the early years of the Republic.
-It continued as the capital even after Brazil gained independence from Portugal in 1822.
-Rio de Janeiro is located on the southeastern coast of Brazil.
+- Rio de Janeiro (1763-1960): In 1763, the capital was moved from Salvador to Rio de Janeiro on the southeastern coast of Brazil.
+Rio remained the capital through various historical periods, including the time of the Portuguese Empire, the Brazilian Empire, and the early years of the Republic.

-3. Brasília (1960-present): The capital was moved from Rio de Janeiro to Brasília on April 21, 1960.
+- Brasília (1960-present): The capital was moved from Rio to Brasília on April 21, 1960.
 Brasília was purposefully built as the new capital city, designed by architect Oscar Niemeyer and urban planner Lúcio Costa.
-The decision to move the capital to a more central location was aimed at promoting development in the interior regions of Brazil.
-Brasília is located in the Federal District, in the central-western part of the country.

-4. Portuguese is the Official Language in Brazil
+4. Portuguese is the Official Language of Brazil

 5. Brazil Covers Four Time Zones